sonphantrung/AIHubDocs-en/assets/RVC/Local/Applio.md

 ###### ‎
 ##### c.
 Get the PTH
 ###### ‎
 i.
-In said folder ``weights`` you'll also find all the checkpoints.
+In said folder you'll also find all the checkpoints.
 ‎
 ii.
 Select the one **closest** to ***before*** the overtraining point, and move it to the new folder.